6.5mm Grendel Ammo

 History of 6.5mm Grendel Ammo

-Alexander Arms introduced the 6.5mm Grendel cartridge at the SHOT show in 2004.
-The idea was to develop a cartridge in an intermediate caliber that outperformed the 5.56x45 round and was effective as far as 800 yards out.
+Introduced by Alexander Arms at the 2004 SHOT Show, the 6.5mm Grendel was developed in an intermediate caliber that would outperform the 5.56x45 round and would be effective up to 800 yards out.
 It also needed to be chambered in the AR-15 platform, including the double stack magazine configuration.
-The cartridge has a “necked up” case based on the 6mm PPC benchrest cartridge.
+The resulting cartridge has a “necked up” case based on the 6mm PPC benchrest cartridge.

-The 6.5mm Grendel is a versatile cartridge, accurate and compatible with the AR-15 platform, allowing for application in a variety of shooting tasks.
-The cartridge reportedly holds 4 inch groups of 3 shots at 600 yards easily.
-This level of accuracy makes it a popular cartridge among varmint hunters.
-The Grendel retains more energy throughout its flight due to the favorable ballistic coefficient of the bullet and the shape and size of the case.
+The 6.5mm Grendel is a versatile and accurate round, and is compatible with the AR-15 platform, allowing for application in a variety of shooting tasks.
+The cartridge reportedly holds four-inch groups of three shots at 600 yards – a level of accuracy that makes it popular among varmint hunters.
+It retains more energy throughout its flight due to the favorable ballistic coefficient of the bullet, as well as the shape and size of the case.
 Silhouette shooters appreciate this characteristic of the cartridge, as do military users.
-The cartridge does not require as much powder to generate the amounts of energy found in similar cartridges, which results in less recoil and longer barrel life.
+This round does not require as much powder to generate the amounts of energy found in similar cartridges, which results in less recoil and longer barrel life.

 Commercially available Grendel ammo bullet weights range between 85 and 130 grains.
 Muzzle velocities are in the range of 2,500 to 2,800 feet per second, and some loads see the bullet still retain more than 1,000 foot pounds of energy at 600 yards.
-6.5mm Grendel ammunition is manufactured by Alexander Arms, Hornady, and Wolf Performance Ammo.
-This keeps the cartridge easier to find and makes the price point comparable to similar cartridges.
+6.5mm Grendel ammunition is manufactured by Alexander Arms, Hornady, and Wolf Performance Ammo – keeping the cartridge easy to find and making the price point comparable to similar cartridges.